zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

 QR codes can be generated for iDEAL, Bitcoin, Bancontact and bank transfer payments.

-Refer to the :ref:`Get payment <v2/payments-get>` reference to see what the API response looks like when the QR code is included.
+Refer to the :doc:`Get payment </reference/v2/payments-api/get-payment>` reference to see what the API response looks like when the QR code is included.

 Response
 --------
 ``201`` ``application/hal+json; charset=utf-8``

-A payment object is returned, as described in :ref:`Get payment <v2/payments-get>`.
+A payment object is returned, as described in :doc:`Get payment </reference/v2/payments-api/get-payment>`.

 Example
 -------